lisefrac/redtrilliumgardens.com/README.md

 ## Blog post ideas
 - [ ] contrasting invasives of NA to natives of UK
-- [ ] "what does native mean?"
-Native to where?
 - [ ] How to tell if a plant is native (BONAP, iNat, NPT's Garden Plant Finder)
 - [ ] invasive reports using videos I took in the summer 2023
 - [ ] Parasitic native plants -- Orobanchaceae, Monotropa, (carnivorous plants like Sarracenia?)